 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The Crusade did not achieve its primary goal to recapture Jerusalem from Saladin, but it successfully regained vital coastal territory, including Jaffa and Acre and Jaffa and it established a stable, Crusader presence that lasted for another century
+The Crusade did not achieve its primary goal to recapture Jerusalem from Saladin, but it successfully regained vital coastal territory, including Jaffa and Acre and it established a stable, Crusader presence that lasted for another century

-England King Charles II, issues a proclamation , on May 11, 1666 for prevention of the spreading of the infection of the plague.
+England King Charles II, issues a proclamation, on May 11, 1666 for prevention of the spreading of the infection of the plague.
 The proclamation ("The "Plague Orders") was entitled, "Rules and orders to be observed by all justices of peace, mayors, bailiffs, and other officers".
 It followed initial actions taken in early June 1665 which were implemented rapidly through the summer.

 The charter for the Pennsylvania Hospital is granted on May 11, 1751.
 The nation's first hospital, was founded by Dr. Thomas Bond and Benjamin Franklin "to care for the sick-poor and insane who were wandering the streets of Philadelphia.
 The first patients were admitted on February 11, 1753.
 More